DeLoR1AnEc/Minecraft-Assets-Downloader/README.md

 ```
 to download it without navigating scary ascii interface.

-If you want prebuild version you can find it in `dist` directory
+If you want prebuilt version you can find it in `dist` directory